Japan–Philippines relations: Early history

 In 1593, Spanish authorities in Manila authorized the dispatch of Franciscan missionaries to Japan.
 The Franciscan friar Luis Sotelo was involved in the support of the Dilao enclave between 1600 and 1608.

 A 1634 Japanese Red seal ship.
 Tokyo Naval Science Museum.

 In the first half of the 17th century, intense official trade took place between the two countries, through the Red seal ships system.
 Thirty official "Red seal ship" passports were issued between Japan and the Philippines between 1604 and 1616.

 The Japanese led an abortive rebellion in Dilao against the Spanish Empire in 1606–1607, but their numbers rose again until the interdiction of Christianity by Tokugawa Ieyasu in 1614, when 300 Japanese Christian refugees under Takayama Ukon settled in the Philippines.
 On 8 November 1614, together with 300 Japanese Christians Takayama Ukon left his home country from Nagasaki.
 He arrived at Manila on 21 December and was greeted warmly by the Spanish Jesuits and the local Filipinos there.
 The Spanish Philippines offered its assistance in overthrowing the Japanese government by invasion to protect Japanese Catholics.
 Justo declined to participate and died of illness just 40 days afterward.
 These 17th-century immigrants are at the origin of some of today's 200,000-strong Japanese population in the Philippines.

 More rebellions such as one known as the Tondo conspiracy by Filipinos against Spain, had Japanese merchants and Christians involved, but the conspiracy was disbanded.
 Toyotomi Hideyoshi threatened the Spanish to leave or face full scale Japanese invasion, however, this was near his decline and death.
 The Tokugawa Shogunate rose in power right after.

 In the 17th century (1633 & 1635), Japan established an isolationist (sakoku) policy, and contacts between the two nations were severed until after the opening of Japan in 1854.
 In the 16th and 17th centuries, thousands of Japanese traders also migrated to the Philippines and assimilated into the local population.
 In 1888, Filipino national hero Jose Rizal arrived in Japan and had a relationship with Seiko Usui (Osei-san), a daughter of a samurai.

-In 2009, Japanese and Filipino archaeologists from the Sumitomo Foundation-funded Boljoon Archaeological Project conducted by the University of San Carlos with the National Museum of the Philippines, discovered ancient Japanese pottery that has been to believed to been in existence since the early 1700s.
+In 2009, Japanese and Filipino archaeologists from the Sumitomo Foundation-funded Boljoon Archaeological Project conducted by the University of San Carlos with the National Museum of the Philippines, discovered ancient Japanese pottery that has been believed to have been in existence since the early 1700s.
 The ancient Japanese pottery that was discovered there, has proven that there was activity of trading activity between Japan and Cebu Island Philippines going back to the 16th century.